The Αsylum (International Protection) Application

 The Asylum Service may accept an application as subsequent only in case you have received a final decision rejecting the asylum application you had submitted to the Hellenic Police.

-In case you are a minor and not accompanied by your parents in Greece, follow this link.
+If you are minor and not accompanied by your parents in Greece, follow this link.

-In case you are a you are detained or staying in a Reception and Identification Centre (RIC) follow this link.
+If you are you are detained or staying in a Reception and Identification Centre (RIC) follow this link.

-The competent authorities for you to submit your application are the Regional Asylum Offices and the Asylum Units.
+The completent authorities to submit your initial application are Reception and Identification Centers.

 The Asylum Application Procedure (First Instance)